 Membrane curing damaged during testing shall be repaired as directed by the Engineer at no additional cost to the Department.

 Corrective Work.
 No further texturing for skid resistance will be required for areas corrected by grinding.
-Protective coat shall be reapplied to ground areas according to Article 420.18 at no additional cost to the Department.
+Protective coat shall be reapplied to areas ground according to Article 420.18 at no additional cost to the Department.

-avement corrected by removal and replacement, shall be corrected in full panel sizes.
+Jointed portland cement concrete pavement corrected by removal and replacement, shall be corrected in full panel sizes.

 (b) Smoothness Assessments.
 Smoothness assessment for high-speed mainline pavement shall be determined as follows.